top of page

 Right to Confidentiality of Medical Records

-The records of service providers regarding the identity, diagnosis and prognosis of and services to any client are confidential under federal and state laws.
-Such records may not be disclosed without the written consent of the client to whom they pertain, except that appropriate disclosure may be made without such consent in very limited circumstances.
-This does not restrict reporting of abuse, neglect or exploitation of children or vulnerable adults, commission of a crime on premises or against staff, or other disclosures required or permitted by federal and state law.
+The records of service providers regarding the identity, diagnosis, and prognosis of and services to any client are confidential under federal and state laws.
+Such records may not be disclosed without the client's written consent, except that appropriate disclosure may be made without such consent in very limited circumstances.
+This does not restrict reporting of abuse, neglect, or exploitation of children or vulnerable adults, a commission of a crime on-premises or against staff, or other disclosures required or permitted by federal and state law.

 Right to Counsel